kelvinlegacy/mission23_wiki/To-Helll-and-back-in-one-weekend…-and-Albert-Adhoot.md

 “The Creator is not playing around about Mount Calvary Baptist Church, and He doesn’t mind strengthening networks, servers and services at a Apple or GitHub.
 So Him making someone grab the wrong phone from their pocket to give me back my phone is a nobrainer.
 We ain’t scared of no street fight.
 We can handle bar brawls too,” said Micah.

-“After all TomTom does say, ‘I saw an angel coming down into me, in her hand she holds the very key,’ the Creator has to keep his lyrics true (although attributed to Prince) … The CIA by and through Matt’s theft guaranteed there’s now only one key, a PassKey on my iPhone.”
+Micah adds, “After all TomTom does say, ‘I saw an angel coming down into me, in her hand she holds the very key,’ the Creator has to keep his lyrics true (although attributed to Prince in 7) … The CIA by and through Matt’s theft guaranteed there’s now only one key, a PassKey on my iPhone.”

+Matt would never meet with Micah.
+He claimed to be meeting his mother and going to Baltimore.

 ## The Morning After
 The morning after Micah’s backpack was stolen, his phone reported its location at an apartment complex in Bynam, MS.